9th Army Signal Command (United States): World War II

 Signal operations at Fort Shafter started to expand after the Japanese attack on Pearl Harbor.
 In 1942, the 9th Signal Service Company began to send radio operators out to Christmas, Canton, and Fanning Islands.
 It also supplied radio operators for transports sailing between San Francisco and Hawaii and for inter-island vessels sailing in Hawaiian waters.

 In April 1943, the unit was redesignated as the 972nd Signal Service Company.
 On 8 January 1944, it was reorganized as a battalion and designated as the 972nd Signal Service Battalion.
 Its manning had increased to 643 personnel.
 The unit had also been reassigned to U.S. Army Forces, Central Pacific Area.
 The expansion of the offensive in the Pacific and the growth in signal requirements required reallocation of theater signal resources.
 The 972nd Signal Service Battalion became the "wire battalion."
 Its mission was to furnish personnel capable of handling the installation and maintenance of communications for the Wire Division of the Signal Office, Central Pacific Area.
 Major elements of the battalion were employed on the Island of Oahu and detachments were set up on the Islands of Hawaii, Maui and Kauai.

 The Central Pacific Base Command awarded the 972nd Signal Service Battalion the Meritorious Service Unit Plaque for the period 1 March 1945, to 30 April 1945.
 The battalion also earned the Central Pacific campaign streamer for the period 1941–1943.
 The battalion's Signal Photographic Detachment was awarded the Eastern Mandates campaign streamer.

 Post-war

 In January 1947, the battalion was reorganized, having increased in strength to 760.
 A Headquarters Detachment, and Companies A and B were added to the battalion.
 In June 1948, the battalion was again reorganized, adding a headquarters company to replace the headquarters detachment.
 At the end of 1948, post war organizational reductions in force brought the first of several inactivations for the battalion at Fort Shafter, Territory of Hawaii.

-In May 1958, the Chief of Signal ordered the 972nd Signal Battalion back to active service at Tobyanna Signal Depot, Pennsylvania.
+In May 1958, the Chief of Signal ordered the 972nd Signal Battalion back to active service at Tobyhanna Signal Depot, Pennsylvania.
 It was activated on 14 May 1958, as the 972nd Signal Battalion (Supply and Maintenance).
 The unit consisted of only a headquarters element with no assigned companies.
 In July 1962, the 972nd was reassigned from the Chief Signal Officer to Second United States Army.
 In May 1965, it reorganized from a headquarters detachment to a headquarters company.